 The Disease scenario was originally developed from the Basic scenario, though it is now quite different.
 But like Basic, it is straightforward and useful for illustrating HexSim mechanics.
-The two videos HexSim Disease Demo 1 and HexSim Disease Demo 2 (see the Videos page in this section of the website) were constructed using the output from this model.
+A video titled HexSim Disease Demo was constructed using the output from this model.
 This model can be thought of as having two principal components: demography and disease.

 Unlike the Basic model, individuals from this population live in groups.
 The groups tend to reside within the habitat patches because the Population Parameters Range Data were set to preclude low quality habitat from being part of groups' ranges.
 The exact values of these parameters, for example the maximum group size or the stage-stratified resource targets, are not that critical.
 The basic population dynamics observed in the videos would still emerge if these parameters were altered.